 He trained the other inmates with the technique that he had founded and during 1918 influenza pandemic where tens of millions died, not a single inmate who was taught with this system of exercise caught the dreaded virus.

 It is not necessarily the exercises per se that are the most vital factor with pilates, and if possible, they ought to differ depending on the necessities and requirements of the person.
-Every person has unique physiology and so the exercise should be complemented to fit individuals.
-Therefore, if pilates is performed in large groups where a one size fits all, it won’t be as effective as when it is performed in smaller groups where each individual can be trained accordingly.
+Every person has unique physiology and so the routines should be complemented to fit individuals.
+Therefore, if it is performed in large groups where a one size fits all, it won’t be as effective as when it is performed in smaller groups where each individual can be trained accordingly.

 What does pilates do for you and your body